charlieschwabacher/ultrawave/README.md

 })
 ```

 Every peer connects to all of the other peers in its group, and sends any changes made through its cursors to all member of its peer group.
-Because it is difficult to synchronize clocks, and messages can be lost or received out of order or can be lost, [vector clocks](//en.wikipedia.org/wiki/Vector_clock) are used to create an ordering so that the document state will be eventually consistant across peers.
+Because it is difficult to synchronize clocks, and messages can be lost or received out of order or can be lost, [vector clocks](//en.wikipedia.org/wiki/Vector_clock) are used for ordering so that the document state will be eventually consistant across peers.

-Under the hood, peering and messaging over RTC data channels is handled by the [peergroup]() package, and data modeling uses the [cursor](//github.com/charlieschwabacher/cursor) package.